mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 ### `GeneticAlgorithm`

 The `GeneticAlgorithm` class controls the evolutionary process.
 The user can select the number of generations and number of parents used for generating offspring.
+There is only a single public method... `evolve`

 ```python
 class GeneticAlgorithm: